Oxley Christian College

-Oxley Christian College is a private co-educational Christian school ranging from three-year-old kindergarten to Year 12.
+Oxley Christian College is a private co-educational Christian school in Chirnside Park, Melbourne, Australia ranging from three-year-old kindergarten to Year 12.

 Structure

 Oxley is a day school with a total enrolment of around 1000 students.
 The junior school includes the early childhood centre: Oxley Kids (three and four-year-old kinder), through to Year 6; the senior school encompasses Years 7 to 12.

 Extracurricular activities

 Sport

 Oxley is a member of the Eastern Independent Schools of Melbourne (EISM).

 EISM premierships

 Oxley has won the following EISM senior premierships.